roytang/blog/content/replies/2011/01/c1b27oo/index.md

 - gaming
 ---

-I'm not one to troll :)\n\nI'm not that much of an FPS player so I never really got into the Half-Life series.\n\nTheir naming convention is weird with HL2E1 and HL2E2, I initially thought they were like parts of HL2 or something.
+I'm not one to troll :)

+I'm not that much of an FPS player so I never really got into the Half-Life series.

+Their naming convention is weird with HL2E1 and HL2E2, I initially thought they were like parts of HL2 or something.